Case Studies Overview

 All results prove that Cardinal’s LoĒ² glass improves year-round comfort and provides higher energy savings.
 The studies also confirm that Cardinal’s LoĒ³-366, the newest generation of energy efficient glass, keeps the ideal balance between temperature control and clarity.

-Therefore, homeowners who use energy efficient glass products save money by keeping electric bills down while maintaining their homes at a comfortable temperature.
+Therefore, homeowners who use energy efficient glass products save money on their utility bills while maintaining their homes at a comfortable temperature.